AMKID -- a large KID-based camera at the APEX telescope: Conclusions

 \section{Conclusions}

 The revised AMKID camera was successfully installed at the APEX telescope.
-Performing with an unprecedented number of pixels, dual color observing capabilities, high sensitivity, large field-of-view, and high angular resolution, this instrument is expected to open a completely new range of science with APEX in the upcoming years.
-In this paper we present an overview of the instrument design with a special focus on the science commissioning of its low frequency channel.
-Early results indicate that the camera achieves a typical sensitivity per beam at 350~GHz around 70-90 mJy$\sqrt{s}$ per beam. \\ The dual color operation of AMKID offers an additional high frequency channel at 850~GHz.
-Initial observations using the AMKID-HFA demonstrate the high frequency channel capabilities, but also highlighted the need for higher quality optical components to start successful scientific operation.
-The new optic system, consisting of a new set of warm mirrors with a lower RMS error than current system, will be installed soon.
-With this improvement HFA early science results are expected by the end of the 2026 submillimeter observing season.
-On other side a new read-out, currently under development, hold the promise of an overall improvement in sensitivity thanks to the lower read-out noise contribution but also due to finer tone placement, therefore improving current detector yield.\\
+Performing with an unprecedented number of pixels, dual-color observing capabilities, high sensitivity, large field of view, and high angular resolution, this instrument is expected to open a completely new range of scientific opportunities with APEX in coming years.
+In this paper we presented an overview of the instrument design, with a special focus on science commissioning of its low-frequency channel.
+Early results indicate that the camera achieves typical sensitivities of around 70-90~mJy$\sqrt{s}$ per beam at 350~GHz.

+Dual-color operation of AMKID offers an additional high-frequency channel at 850~GHz.
+Initial observations using the AMKID-HFA demonstrate its high-frequency channel capabilities but also highlight the need for higher-quality optical components for successful scientific operation.
+The new optics system, consisting of a new set of warm mirrors with lower RMS error than the current system, will be installed soon.
+With this improvement early HFA science results are expected by the end of the 2026 submillimeter observing season.
+Additionally, a new readout currently under development promises overall improvement in sensitivity through lower readout noise and finer tone placement, thereby improving current detector yield.\\

 \begin{appendix}